Faculty and Researchers

 Berhanu AdmassuSenior Researcher

-Berhanu has worked on community-based programs with pastoralist communities in Ethiopia, Sudan and Kenya and is an expert on livestock policy reforms related to poverty reduction.
-Part of this work includes ensuring effective primary animal health care delivery and surveillance systems, focusing in the pastoral regions of Africa.
-His extensive experience of working directly with marginalized African communities, particularly in pastoralist areas, enables him to link realities at community level to the concerns and objectives of policy makers.
+Berhanu Admassu is an expert on livestock policy reforms related to poverty reduction.
+His work is focused in the pastoral regions of Ethiopia, Sudan, and Kenya, where he develops community-based programs with pastoralist communities to ensure effective primary animal health care delivery and surveillance systems.
+His extensive experience working directly with marginalized African communities, particularly in pastoralist areas, enables him to link realities at the community level to the concerns and objectives of policy makers.

-He holds a DVM degree in Veterinary Medicine from the University of Addis Ababa and a Masters degree in Tropical Veterinary Medicine from the University of Edinburgh and has applied this knowledge in national and regional level animal disease surveillance and monitoring program.
+He holds a D.V.M. from the University of Addis Ababa and a master’s degree in tropical veterinary medicine from the University of Edinburgh.

 The study on livestock exports and related benefits has helped to raise awareness of processes of commercialization in pastoralist areas, and how this trend contributes to a robust group of commercial actors on the one side, and increasing pastoral destitution on the other.Read More